smartcontractkit/x402-cre-price-alerts/book/src/bonus/prompting-typescript.md

   - Keep examples runnable and consistent with `@chainlink/cre-sdk` APIs

 - When asked to extend an existing workflow:

   - Respect existing config patterns and file layout
   - Reuse existing utilities where possible
-  - Explain exactly how new capabilities or triggers integrate with the existing ones
+  - Explain exactly how new Capabilities or triggers integrate with the existing ones

 - When asked to adapt patterns to Go:

   - Maintain the same high-level design:
     - Triggers, callbacks, runtime, capabilities
   - Show idiomatic Go code: